Indianapolis 500 by year: Unification era

-Spec series Era
+Spec series era / Penske era

 Since the 2012 IndyCar season, the series rolled out a new chassis and engine formula, bringing back turbocharged engines and multiple engine manufacturers.
 Honda, Chevrolet, and Lotus provided engines, though Lotus withdrew after only one season.
-The Dallara DW12 chassis was fitted with aero kits from Dallara from 2012-2014, then from Honda and Chevrolet respectively, from 2015-2017.
+The Dallara DW12 chassis was fitted with aero kits from Dallara from 2012 to 2014, then from Honda and Chevrolet respectively, from 2015 to 2017.
 A new universal Dallara aero kit has been used since 2018.
 Speeds began to climb again, surpassing the 230 mph barrier, but not breaking existing qualifying records that were set in 1996.
 The era was highlighted by the much-anticipated 100th Running of the Indianapolis 500 in 2016.

 The era has been marked with an increase in competition on the track, with an all-time record of 68 lead changes set in 2013, and a record 15 different leaders in 2017.
 The 2014 race saw a 149-lap caution free stint from the start, and the 2013 and 2014 races are the two fastest Indy 500 races in history.
 In 2013, Tony Kanaan averaged 187.433 mph, the fastest 500 in history.

+In late 2019, Tony George and the Hulman/George family sold the Indianapolis Motor Speedway, the IndyCar Series, and related holding to Roger Penske.
+Starting in 2020, the Speedway and the series was being run by Penske Entertainment.
+The 2020 race, like many sporting events that year, was postponed due to the COVID-19 pandemic.
+The race that season was held in August without spectators.
+In 2021, Helio Castroneves became the fourth four-time winner of the Indy 500, joining A. J. Foyt, Al Unser, and Rick Mears.